Emcas: History

-Established in Torquay in 2003 as EMC, they started out focusing on helping those who had been mis-sold Endowment Mortgages or lost money through unfair Bank Charges.
+Established in Torquay in 2003 as EMC, they started out focusing on helping those who had been erroneously sold Endowment Mortgages or lost money through unfair bank charges.
 In 2007 they outgrew their Torquay office and relocated to Paignton.
-By 2009 they had reclaimed £100 million on behalf their customers.
+By 2009 they had reclaimed £100 million on behalf of their customers.

 Following a rebrand in 2011, EMCAS received a private equity investment from Lonsdale Capital Partners, supporting their management team led by CEO Craig Bernhardt and CFO James Scarth.
 In May 2011, EMCAS opened a call centre in Exeter Business Park, creating more than 30 new jobs for the local area.

 By November 2012, EMCAS had further expanded and opened an office in Taunton, Somerset.
 The office is located in East Reach House, the former Taunton and Somerset Hospital.

-In 2013, EMCAS entered a sponsorship deal with English rugby union club Exeter Chiefs, and the EMCAS logo currently appears on the rear of the club's shirts.
+In 2013, EMCAS entered a sponsorship deal with English rugby union club Exeter Chiefs, and the EMCAS logo appeared on the rear of the club's shirts.

 In October 2014, the company was fined £70,000 by the Information Commissioner's Office for making unsolicited calls.

 On 26 April 2019 the company went in to administration with all staff made redundant with immediate effect.